Image

 Illegal Search and Seizure

-Law enforcement often makes procedural errors, violating an individual’s Fourth Amendment rights under the Constitution.
-The defense team at Combs Waterkotte is vigilant in safeguarding your rights, future, and best interests.
-Law enforcement can occasionally push the limits on getting a warrant or may search beyond the scope of said warrant.
-If evidence against you was seized illegally, your child pornography defense lawyer will argue it is inadmissible.
+Law enforcement may make procedural errors violating an individual’s Fourth Amendment rights under the Constitution.
+The defense team at Combs Waterkotte is vigilant in protecting your rights, future, and best interests.
+If evidence was seized illegally, your Ste.
+Genevieve County, MO child pornography defense lawyer will argue its inadmissibility.

 Entrapment

-Entrapment can occur in a variety of circumstances throughout the Ste.
-Genevieve County, MO area.
-This defense asserts that you would not have committed the offense if law enforcement hadn’t initiated contact with you and persuaded you to do so.
+Entrapment can manifest in various circumstances throughout Missouri.
+This defense asserts that you would not have committed the offense if law enforcement hadn’t contacted you and persuaded you to do so.
 In some cases, officers may induce individuals to purchase content that wasn’t clearly labeled or believed to be child porn, only to arrest them for buying child porn.
-Entrapment occurs more frequently than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up a multitude of individuals, not all of whom are guilty.
+Entrapment happens more often than we might realize, especially in instances where law enforcement conducts child porn sting operations, rounding up a multitude of individuals, not all of whom are guilty.

 Psychological Addiction/Mitigating Circumstances

-While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography is a possible means to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
-Your Combs Waterkotte Ste.
-Genevieve County, MO defense attorney may present a variety of mitigating factors, like mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and more.
+While not guaranteed to result in acquittal, claiming a psychological addiction to child pornography can serve as a strategy to minimize your sentence or, in some cases, avoid imprisonment via a treatment program and probation.
+Some mitigating factors your Combs Waterkotte Ste.
+Genevieve County, MO defense lawyer can present could include mental health issues, a history of abuse or neglect, extreme stress or anxiety, family conflict, lack of guidance as a child, and others.

 Child Pornography Defense Lawyer Ste.
 Genevieve County, MO | Ste.
 Genevieve County, MO Criminal Defense Attorneys | Combs Waterkotte

-Don’t Hesitate – Reach Out to a Ste.
-Genevieve County, MO Child Pornography Defense Lawyer Right Now at Combs Waterkotte
+Don’t Hesitate – Contact a Ste.
+Genevieve County, MO Child Pornography Defense Lawyer Now at Combs Waterkotte

-We know that good people often find themselves caught in unfortunate circumstances in Ste.
+We recognize that good people often find themselves caught in bad situations in Ste.
 Genevieve County and throughout Missouri.
-We are here to help.
-Call our accomplished Ste.
-Genevieve County, MO child pornography defense lawyers today at (314) 900-HELP or complete our online contact form to arrange a free, confidential consultation.
+We’re here to help.
+Call our expert Ste.
+Genevieve County, MO child pornography defense lawyers as soon as possible at (314) 900-HELP or complete our online contact form to schedule a free, confidential consultation.

 View Service Areas